donjar/quizard/api/README.md

 - `403`: The request failed for an authenticated user, who does not have authorization to access the requested resource.
 - `404`: Resource is not found.
 - `405`: HTTP method is not allowed for the endpoint.
-- `422`: The token is in wrong format.
+- `422`: The token is in wrong format or with wrong signature.

-## Endpoints
+## API References

-The supported endpoints are listed here.

 ### 1. Users